-{\it Methods.} Our proof of the main theorems took strong inspirations in the work of Lafforgue \cite{lafforgue} and Mornev \cite{mornev-shtuka}, and hinges on the concept of {\it shtuka models}.
-We associate non-canonically to $\underline{M}$ - which sits at the level of the affine curve $\Spec A\otimes K$ - a {\it shtuka model} $\underline{\cM}_0=(\cM_0,\cN_0,\tau_0)$ over the surface $(\Spec A)\times C$ (Proposition \ref{prop:existence-of-X-models}).
-Attached to it is a complex of $A$-modules\footnote{$G_{\underline{M}}$ is in fact defined differently in Definition \ref{def:Gm} below, but is quasi-isomorphic to the next definition by Proposition \ref{prop:ge-in-terms-of-cohomology}.} sitting in degrees $0$ and $1$:
+Our proofs of the main theorems draw strong inspiration from the work of Lafforgue \cite{lafforgue}, Pink \cite{pink-isogenies}, and Mornev \cite{mornev-shtuka}, and hinge on the concept of \emph{shtuka models}.
+We associate non\nobreakdash-canonically to $\underline{M}$---which lives over the affine curve $\Spec A\otimes K$---a \emph{shtuka model} $\underline{\cM}_0=(\cM_0,\cN_0,\tau_0)$ over the surface $(\Spec A)\times C$ (Proposition \ref{prop:existence-of-X-models}).
+Its coherent cohomology defines an object in $\sD(A)$, the derived category of $A$-modules\footnote{$G_{\underline{M}}$ is in fact defined differently in Definition \ref{def:Gm} below, but is quasi-isomorphic to the given formula by Proposition \ref{prop:ge-in-terms-of-cohomology}.}, whose cohomology is concentrated in degrees $0$ and $1$:

-which only depends on $\underline{M}$ up to quasi-isomorphisms.
-It plays a similar role to that of {\it shtuka cohomology} as defined and studied extensively in \cite{mornev-shtuka}.
+Although there are several possible choices for $\underline{\cM}_0$, the above object depends on $\underline{M}$ only up to quasi\nobreakdash-isomorphism.
+It plays a role analogous to that of \emph{shtuka cohomology} as defined and studied extensively in \cite{mornev-shtuka}.
 We show in Proposition \ref{prop:motivic-exact-sequence} that there is a natural long exact sequence of $A$-modules:

 where $r_B$ is the map defined in \eqref{eq:rlambda}.
-The first part of Theorem \ref{thm:finiteness-motcoh} is implied by the perfectness of the complex $G_{\underline{M}}$, which itself follows from finiteness of coherent cohomology of the proper $A$-scheme $(\Spec A)\times C\to \Spec A$.
+The first part of Theorem \ref{thm:finiteness-motcoh} is deduced from the perfectness of the complex $G_{\underline{M}}$, which itself follows from the finiteness of coherent cohomology for the proper $A$-scheme $(\Spec A)\times C\to \Spec A$.